-DELIVERY Face-to-face, Distance learning, etc. Lectures and tutorials USE OF INFORMATION AND COMMUNICATIONS TECHNOLOGY Use of ICT in teaching, laboratory education, communication with students Use of projector and interactive board during lectures.
-Use of special electronic equipment and software for delivering the project.
+DELIVERY Lectures and tutorials Face-to-face, Distance learning, etc. USE OF INFORMATION AND Use of projector and interactive board during COMMUNICATIONS TECHNOLOGY lectures.
+Use of ICT in teaching, laboratory education, Use of special electronic equipment and software communication with students for delivering the project.
 Course website maintenance.
 Announcements and posting of teaching material (lecture slides and notes, programs).
 Announcement of assessment marks via the ecourse platform by UOI.
 Use of email for information exchange and improved communication with students.

+TEACHING METHODS

+The manner and methods of teaching are described in detail.

+Lectures, seminars, laboratory practice, fieldwork, study and analysis of bibliography, tutorials, placements, clinical practice, art workshop, interactive teaching, educational visits, project, essay writing, artistic creativity, etc.

+The student's study hours for each learning activity are given as well as the hours of nondirected study according to the principles of the ECTS

-TEACHING METHODS The manner and methods of teaching are Activity Semester workload described in detail.
-Lectures, seminars, laboratory practice, Lectures 13x3 = 39 hours fieldwork, study and analysis of bibliography, Tutorials 13x1 = 13 hours tutorials, placements, clinical practice, art workshop, interactive teaching, educational Quizzes 5x1=5 hours visits, project, essay writing, artistic creativity, etc. Self-study 118 hours The student's study hours for each learning activity are given as well as the hours of non- directed study according to the principles of the ECTS Course total 175 hours STUDENT PERFORMANCE EVALUATION Description of the evaluation procedure LANGUAGE OF EVALUATION N: Greek Language of evaluation, methods of evaluation, summative or conclusive, multiple choice questionnaires, short-answer questions, open-ended questions, problem solving, written work, essay/report, oral examination, public presentation, laboratory work, clinical examination of patient, art interpretation, other Specifically-defined evaluation criteria are given, and if and where they are accessible to students.
+Activity Semester workload

+Lectures 13x3 = 39 hours

+Tutorials 13x1 = 13 hours

+Quizzes 5x1=5 hours

+Self-study 118 hours

+Course total 175 hours

+Language of evaluation, methods of evaluation, summative or conclusive, multiple choice questionnaires, short-answer questions, open-ended questions, problem solving, written work, essay/report, oral examination, public presentation, laboratory work, clinical examination of patient, art interpretation, other

+Specifically-defined evaluation criteria are given, and if and where they are accessible to students

+Quiz-style written exam at the end of each submodule.
+Overall course mark is the average of the module quiz scores.
+The Quiz may include problem solving, multiple-choice, and short-answer questions.
+The quizzes are evaluated based on the correctness and completeness of answers.